CiscoDevNet/cvp-sample-code/CustomerVirtualAssistant/DialogflowCX/README.md

 # Application DFCX
-Demonstrates the capabilities of DialogflowCx Callstudio Element.
+Demonstrates the capabilities of DialogflowCX Callstudio Element.

 ## Application Behaviour
 * Sends the "welcome_event" to Dialogflow CX to initialize the dialog.